123Notary

 OR Other Information of Interest

-The Oregon secretary of state recommends that notaries carefully inspect identification presented to them to see if the photo on the ID resembles the signer, and to see if the identification has been forged, altered, or tampered with in any way.
+The Oregon Secretary of State recommends that all notaries carefully inspect identification documents shown to them to see if the photo on the ID resembles the signer, and to see if the identification has been forged, altered, or tampered with in any way.
 Another important issue is that the notary public might need to identify a signer's capacity or representative status.
 If the acknowledgment certificate is worded in a way that indicates that the notary has verified the signer's authority or capacity, then it is the notary's legal responsibility to make sure they complete a verification of the signer's capacity through whatever means possible.
-It is prudent to compare signatures on the identification and document and journal to verify similarity.
-People often sign with different name variations which can cause a problem.
+It is necessary to compare signatures on the identification and document and journal to verify similarity.
+People often sign with different name variations which can cause a lot of confusion as well.
 From time to time, you might even encounter an imposter.
-Its wise to document how many pages the document was in your journal, its official document name, docuement date (if applicable), and any other pertinent information that you feel is noteworthy about the document, venue, or signers.

 Dual State Notary Commission Information